-The culmination of extensive discussions and collaborative efforts within the Working Group meetings has produced a comprehensive set of recommendations related to the future development of quality standards and the training curriculum for health plan or insurer staff for consideration by the DMHC Director and the Insurance Commissioner.
+The culmination of extensive discussions and collaborative efforts within the Working Group meetings has produced a comprehensive set of recommendations related to the future development of quality standards and the training curriculum for health plan staff for consideration by the DMHC Director.
 The collaborative process by the Working Group reflects a commitment to advancing inclusivity, cultural competence, and equitable health care access for TGI individuals in California.

-Consistent with existing law, DMHC and CDI will consider the Working Group's recommendations in establishing and enforcing the training curriculum and quality standards.
+Consistent with existing law, the Department will consider the Working Group's recommendations in establishing and enforcing the training curriculum and quality standards.